Owner of burned business accuses Trump of misleading public

 KENOSHA, Wis.
-(AP) - The owner of a camera shop that was destroyed during unrest in Kenosha and featured during President Donald Trump’s visit says the president used his store for political gain by appearing with a former owner of the business while touring the epicenter of the latest eruption over racial injustice.
+(AP) - The owner of a camera shop that was destroyed during unrest in Kenosha and highlighted during President Donald Trump’s visit says the president used his store for political gain by appearing with a former owner of the business while touring the epicenter of the latest eruption over racial injustice.

 Tom Gram said he bought Rode’s Camera Shop from the Rode family eight years ago, though John Rode still owns the property.
 Gram’s four decades of work at the store came to an end Aug.
 24, when the building was destroyed by fire during protests over the police shooting of Jacob Blake.